 If your classroom has a cactus theme, or you just love succulents, then one of these holiday classroom doors is perfect for you!
 We love the addition of the winter accessories to keep the cactus warm.

 This door is one in a minion!
 Disguise your minion friend as an elf for the holiday season.

 Snow Miser and Heat Miser can make an awesome debut in your classroom this year.
 Put that creativity to the test with one of these holiday classroom doors.

 60. Pete the Catmas

-Pete the Cat will bring some relaxing vibes to the classroom this winter season.
+The holiday season can be a stressful one, but leave it to Pete the Cat to bring some relaxing vibes to the classroom.
 Don’t stress, it’s all good!

 61. Sledding Into the Winter

 We love that this oh-so fun winter-themed door is created using only duct tape and a roll of white paper.
 We think you’ll have fun selecting all the unique duct tape rolls in the craft aisle.

 Source: How-To: Winter-Themed Classroom Door With Duck Tape at Duck Brand